Two men get home detention for sex with Northland 15-year-old girl

-An Auckland pastor and a Kawakawa businessman have booth been sentenced to home detention for paying for sex with an underaged Northland girl.
+An Auckland pastor and a Kawakawa businessman have both been sentenced to home detention for paying for sex with an underaged Northland girl.

 Michael Cornelis Weitenberg, from Mairangi Bay, and the 55-year-old founder of the Futurecaster Church in Albany was sentenced to six months home detention when he appeared in the Kaikohe District Court today for sentencing.